cooljohnny3/Instant-Insanity-Project/README.txt

 Use Generator.py to switch Threads.txt to either the pi or e input.

 This code doesn't work.
-After running for ~88 mins it craches due to somthing to do with pointers (ran out of room?).
-The makeThreads funciton in the LibraryChecker uses pointers to save space and would run out of memory if the pointers were not used.
-This could all be avoided if I changed the implimentation but i'm turning in what I have.
+Tries to use mutual recursion? to create 2 paths through the cubes.
+Also tried to impliment multi-threading but need to rework some structure in order to work properly (seperate threads entirly).